Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 The suggested triglyceride level by the National Cholesterol Education Program is as follows.

 Hypertriglyceridemia is the dangerous condition caused due to excess triglycerides in blood.
 It is very much associated with the coronary artery disease in some people.
 Elevated triglycerides may be a result of other disease, such as incurable diabetes mellitus.
-Like cholesterol, increases in triglyceride levels can be detected by plasma measurements.
+Increases in triglyceride levels can be detected by plasma measurements.
 These measurements should be made after an overnight food and alcohol fast.

 The right approach to reduce the level of triglycerides is to radically reduce consumption of all simple sugars and grains.
 In contrast to the drug options which are traditionally applied, it is inexpensive and simple to substitute green leafy vegetables, which have a low glycemic index, for sugars and grains, and there are no toxic effects.